 Pasta Salads: Chicken kabobs just go with pasta salad — it just makes sense.
 Pesto Chicken Pasta Salad and Greek Tortellini Pasta Salad are two of my favorites.

 Veggie Sides: You can put these Vegetable Medley Foil Packs on the grill or in the oven.
-Or, how about a roasted vegetable to up the ante on your vitamin and mineral intake?
+Or, how about a roasted vegetable, like Roasted Asparagus, to up the ante on your vitamin and mineral intake?

 Dessert: What cookout would be complete without a little sweet treat at the end?
 Cookie Butter Chocolate Chip Cookies will satisfy the kids (both the actual ones and your inner one).
 How about a Grilled Chocolate Chip Cookie Bacon S’mores s’more while you have the grill nice and hot?